michael-spengler/decentralized-finance/README.md

 #### How to report a security vulnerability?
 If you have found a potential security vulnerability in our code, please raise a general issue **without revealing the vulnerability itself**.
 Just mention that you want to get in touch regarding a potential security vulnerability and let us know how we can contact you.

+#### Protect your Project
+In order to protect your project from potentially questionable dependencies of dependencies of dependencies ... we recommend to take a look at [this issue](https://github.com/michael-spengler/decentralized-finance/issues/2) describing the general postinstall exploit.

 ## Support our Open Source Contributions
 If you like our work, you might download the Brave Browser via our promotion link: [https://brave.com/fan464](https://brave.com/fan464).